Answers to frequently asked questions about breast cancer screening not covered in the other sections can be found below.

 Tomosynthesis isn’t recommended for breast cancer screening on its own.
 It’s sometimes added (supplemental) to digital mammography during screening.
 As tomosynthesis takes more pictures, it may provide some additional benefits to mammography done without tomosynthesis.
-Women at higher risk of breast cancer may benefit more when tomosynthesis is added.
+People at higher risk of breast cancer may benefit more when tomosynthesis is added.
 However, this should be based on overall risk and not just on one factor, such as breast density.
 Talk to your healthcare provider about your personal risk for breast cancer.

 There are several risk assessment tools listed above that you can use to assess your risk for breast cancer.
 Keep in mind that supplemental tomosynthesis is still being studied to see if it’s an effective screening tool for population-based screening programs.
-It isn’t clear yet if women have better outcomes (for example, if they live longer when breast cancer is found earlier) when screened with tomosynthesis in addition to digital mammography.
+It isn’t clear yet if people have better outcomes (for example, if they live longer when breast cancer is found earlier) when screened with tomosynthesis in addition to digital mammography.